o3de/o3de.org/content/docs/user-guide/components/reference/navigation.md

 ![\[Navigation component properties\]](/images/user-guide/component/component-navigation-properties.png)

 **Agent Type**
 Specifies this AI's entity type for navigation purposes\.
 Defining the agent type determines which [navigation area](/docs/user-guide/components/reference/nav-area/) the entity follows in a scenario where there are different navigation meshes for larger vehicles and smaller humanoid bots\.
-These agent types are defined in the `lumberyard_version\dev\your_project_name\Scripts\AI\Navigation.xml` file\.
+These agent types are defined in the `Scripts\AI\Navigation.xml` file of your project.
 To define an agent type on your navigation area, see the **[Navigation Area](/docs/user-guide/components/reference/nav-area/)** component\.

 **Agent Speed**